prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 4. Code flow using bullet points or pseudo code as applicable
 5. Any new user facing metrics that can be shown on CLI or UI.

+If presto get a join query which is trying to join tables from same datasource or from different datasource, it is receiving as a string for mated sql query.
+Using presto parser and analyser, presto validate the syntax and converted to Query (Statement) object.
+This Query object is converted to presto internal referance architecture called Plan, using its logical and physical optimizers.
+Finally this plan is executed by the executor.

+Currently for the join query, presto create a final plan which contains seperate TableScanNode for each table that participated on join query and this TableScanNode info is used by the connector to create the select query.
+On top of this select query result, presto apply join condition and other predicate to provide the final result.

+In the proposed implementation, while performing the logical optimization, instead of creating seperate TableScanNode for each table, it uses a new single TableScanNode for hold all the table details which sattisfied the "JoinPushdown condition" (explaine below) in the join query.
+This new TableScanNode also hold join criteria for that "JoinPushdown condition" satisfied tables.
+Using this new TableScanNode it build join query at connect level and return the join result to presto.
+Now the further predicate which was not pushed down to connector level will apply on the result by the presto and return final result.

+#### The JoinPushdown condition

+ 1. Table: left table and right table should be on same connector
+ 2. Join clause: Join condition should be from same connectors table
+ 3. Pushdown flag: A global setting is there for enable JdbcJoinPushdown
+ 4. Filter Criteria: The filter criteria should be able to pushing down to Jdbc, if there is a filter on JoinQuery.
 ## [Optional] Metrics

 How can we measure the impact of this feature?